thindil/bob/README.md

 * `description` - Command description, will be show on run `bob help` (or just `bob`) command.

+Commands to execute can have also variables used in they definitions.
+Variables starts with sign `$`. `$` and number after it means argument from command line entered during executing Bob command.
+For example, `$2` means second argument after Bob command name.
+Thus if you enter: `bob dosomething one two`, `$2` will be replaced by word `two`.

 ## Build the program from sources

 To build you need: